Not a fan of polyurethane? Consider Waterlox, a tung-oil based finish.

 The main drawback to Waterlox is that it is solvent-based, meaning that your home will smell of evaporating paint thinner during the entire coating process, which can take three to four days (dry time is 6 to 24 hours between coats, depending on temperature and humidity).
 In addition, sometimes the Waterlox Original Sealer appears to be startlingly glossy, even though it is advertised as a medium sheen.

 Customers who are trying to recreate the color of aged shellac on maple, a species that does not take stain well, have had success using this method.
-Be careful though; Waterlox has stopped recommending this practice on their website because many modern stains have been
+Be careful though; Waterlox has stopped recommending this practice on their website because many modern stains have been doctored to be faster-drying and the solvents that are added make those stains incompatible with Waterlox.

 The sheen problem is easily solved by simply waiting for six months.
 Foot traffic will eventually soften the high gloss of the original sealer to a soft satin.
 If you can’t wait, you can buy a separate Waterlox Original Satin finish that will give you the lower sheen without the wait.